3-d Calabi--Yau categories for Teichm\"uller theory: Stability conditions

-Given an exact functor $G:\mc C\to \mc D$ between triangulated categories and a stability condition $\sigma$ on $\mc C$ there seems to be in general no natural push-forward stability condition $G_*\sigma$ on $\mc D$, unless further conditions on $G$ and/or $\sigma$ are imposed, see for example \cite{mms09}.
-The following result concerns a special class of functors for which it turns out that not only $G_*\sigma$ is defined for any stability condition, but also $G_*:\mathrm{Stab}(\mc C)\to \mathrm{Stab}(\mc D)$ identifies components of the domain with certain components of the target.
+Stability conditions have notoriously bad functoriality properties: Given an exact functor $G:\mc C\to \mc D$ between triangulated categories and a stability condition $\sigma$ on $\mc C$ there is in general no natural push-forward stability condition $G_*\sigma$ on $\mc D$, unless further conditions on $G$ and/or $\sigma$ are imposed.
+Examples of such conditions are investigated in this subsection, where it turns out --- not only --- that $G_*\sigma$ is defined for any stability condition, but also that $G_*:\mathrm{Stab}(\mc C)\to \mathrm{Stab}(\mc D)$ identifies components of the domain with certain components of the target, see Theorem~\ref{thm_stab_transfer} below.

+This subsection assumes somewhat more familiarity with stability conditions on triangulated categories (mainly from Bridgeland's original paper~\cite{bridgeland07}) than the rest of the paper.